simonw/llm/docs/other-models.md

 If the `api_base` is set, the existing configured `openai` API key will not be sent by default.

 You can set `api_key_name` to the name of a key stored using the {ref}`api-keys` feature.

+Add `completion: true` if the model is a completion model that uses a `/completion` as opposed to a `/completion/chat` endpoint.

 Having configured the model like this, run `llm models` to check that it installed correctly.
 You can then run prompts against it like so: